jofrysutanto/windsor-doc/docs/README.md

 # Introduction

-This package extends Advanced Custom Fields plugin for Wordpress and enables developers to write their ACF fields blazingly fast in a configuration file.
+This package extends Advanced Custom Fields plugin for WordPress and enables developers to write their ACF fields blazingly fast in a configuration file.

 ![ACF Windsor](./screenshot.png)